DNP Program Highlights

-Building on the knowledge and skills of a master’s degree in advanced practice nursing, DNP students will graduate prepared to deliver high-quality, evidence-informed and patient-centered care.
+Building on the knowledge and skills gained through a master’s degree in advanced practice nursing, our DNP program prepares students to deliver high-quality, evidence-informed and patient-centered care.
 With high demand for this degree across Southwest Louisiana and throughout the state, this degree is a great way to expand your skills and provide patients with a holistic and well-rounded healthcare experience.

 Earn Your Degree While Working Full Time